 Organic Social Media Posting

 Much like SEO, organic social media posts will take time to drive large amounts of traffic.
 You need to build an audience.
 However, this channel gives you the ability to connect with your target audience in an intimate way.
-You can share valuable resources, product, and industry information, and you can communicate directly with the people who are interested in or follow your brand.
+You can share valuable resources, products, and industry information, and you can communicate directly with the people who are interested in or follow your brand.
 Social media gives you a unique opportunity to establish your brand identity and attract new customers.

 This is another type of paid ad, but it is different, so we decided to talk about it separately.
 If your target audience is heavily on social media channels, you might want to consider paying an influencer to market your products.
-This is an effective strategy on platforms like YouTube, Instagram, and TikTok that are highly visual.
+This is an effective strategy on platforms like Instagram, Youtube, and TikTok which are highly visual.
 Basically, you pay influencers to take pictures and videos with your product and add links to their posts.
-Influencers have a lot of followers, and this could generate a ton of traffic for your funnel.
+Influencers have a lot of Facebook followers, and this could generate a ton of traffic for your funnel.
 However, you will have to pay, and it is not as sustainable as organic search and social posts.

 Middle of the Funnel Optimization Hacks

 The middle stages of the eCommerce funnel are all about keeping users interested in your products and ensuring they make it to checkout and the final sale.
 There are a couple of things to consider in the middle.
 The first is, how do you communicate quality, trust, and expertise to your users to ensure that they are comfortable with making a purchase?
 The second is, how do you re-attract users who may have left your website and abandoned their carts?